Lowell Delegation Announces Enactment of Special Election Home Rule Petition

 “In a timely manner, I’m proud to say that the State House delegation worked together to diligently to pass this important legislation to ensure that voters have the opportunity to exercise their right to vote whenever a council or school committee seat is decided,” said State Representative Rodney Elliott.

 When the home rule petition was filed in the spring, the city council expressed a desire that any special election be required to be held within 120 days of a declared vacancy.
-In order to make that timeframe viable, the bill waives the requirement of a preliminary election to be held in special elections.
+To make that timeframe viable, the bill waives the requirement of a preliminary election to be held in special elections.

 “The shift to district representation has proven to create a more equitable system for every neighborhood across our city including the Acre and the Highlands,” said State Representative Rady Mom, “It was clear that the home rule petition the City Council put before the delegation was well thought out, done with the best of intentions, and in the same spirit of equity.
 I was happy to be a cosponsor with Sen. Kennedy, Rep. Howard, and Rep. Elliott.”